KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 3. Hit :kbd:`T` to change to the timeline

-4. Select a video or audio track in the timeline (up/down arrow key) and set it as source with :kbd:`Shift+T`.
+4. Select a video or audio track in the timeline (up/down arrow key) and set it as source with :kbd:`Shift` + :kbd:`T`.

 5. Activate the track as a target with shortcut :kbd:`A` (this connects the track to the source)